envoyproxy/nighthawk/README.md

 Where:

 --jitter-uniform <duration>
-Add uniformly distributed absolute request-release timing jitter.
-For example, to add 10 microseconds of jitter, specify .00001setc.
-Default is empty.
+Add uniformly distributed absolute uniformly distributed request-release timing jitter.
+For example, to add 10 us of jitter, specify .00001s.
+Default is empty / no uniform jitter.

 --open-loop
 Enable open loop mode.
 When enabled, the benchmark client will not